NREL-Sienna/InfrastructureSystems.jl/docs/src/dev_tools/time_series.md

 - Supports parsing raw data files of several formats as well as data stored in `TimeSeries.TimeArray` and `DataFrames.DataFrame` objects.

-If you store an instance of `SystemData` within your system and then a user calls `deepcopy` on a system, the .h5 file will not be copied.
+If you store an instance of [`InfrastructureSystems.SystemData`](@ref) within your system and then a user calls `deepcopy` on a system, the .h5 file will not be copied.
 The new and old instances will have references to the same file.
 You will need to reimplement `deepcopy` to handle this.
 One solution is to serialize and then deserialize the system. **You must reimplement deepcopy if you use HDF5**